RobMeades/ioc-client/README.md

 `sudo systemctl enable urtp-tunnel`

 Reboot and check that the tunnel is open (this will be over Ethernet).
-If that is successful, enable the cellular service to start at boot:
+If that is successful, enable the cellular service to start at boot with:

 `sudo systemctl enable cellular`

 Reboot without Ethernet/wifi connectivity from the Raspberry Pi and check that the tunnel opens over the cellular connection.
-If you have any issues, use `systemctl status cellular` and `journalctl -b` to find out what's up.
+If you have any issues, use `sudo systemctl status cellular` and `journalctl -b` to find out what's up.

 FROM NOW ON YOUR CELLULAR MODEM WILL CONNECT AT BOOT AND YOU MUST RUN `sudo systemctl stop cellular` TO STOP IT.
 If you want to be sure you don't waste money, disable this until you really need it with: